|Nutritional Guidelines (per serving)|

 - Optional garnishes: wedge of fresh lime or other fruit

 Cut segments of fruit from the mangoes and discard the peel.
 Rather than peeling them and then slicing, there is an easy trick to cut the flesh without peeling.
 First cut through the mango slightly off center to avoid the pit.
 Scoop out the flesh with a spoon or score the cut piece lengthwise and crosswise into cubes and scoop them away from the peel.
 Do the same on the other side of the mango.
 Then trim away the remaining flesh from the stone.
 Drop all the flesh into your blender.

 Add the vodka, lime juice, salt, and syrup or sugar.
 Blend well to create a kind of mango puree.
 Now do a taste test, adding more syrup or sugar if desired (how much syrup will depend on the sweetness of your mangoes).
 This drink should be a balance between sweet and sour but leaning more toward the sweet.

 Pour this wonderful mango concoction into glasses, half-filling them.
 Top up with your choice of champagne, sparkling wine, or sparkling spring water if you prefer less alcohol.
 Finish with a couple of ice cubes or some crushed ice.

 If desired, garnish glasses with slices/wedges of fresh lime, plus your choice of fresh fruit (I used fresh cherries).

-Tip: Non-Alcoholic Version - To make this drink non-alcoholic, substitute the vodka for 1/4 cup water OR mango juice (or other tropical juice, such as guava or pineapple juice).
+- To make this drink non-alcoholic, substitute 1/4 cup water OR mango juice (or other tropical juice, such as guava or pineapple juice) for the vodka.
 Then top up your glass with sparkling spring water (such as Perrier) instead of champagne.